 Upon arrival at school, the student will receive brief information about school facilities, safety instructions, temporary ID and a welcome kit.

 - From pick up service at the airport to the dormitory assisted by CIA staff

 06. Daily Test

 New students on the first day will receive a daily test book during the orientation.
 The Daily Test contains Basic vocabulary and grammar for students to learn.
-Students are required as well to write daily essays during their Self-Study time which will be checked by 1:1 writing teachers in their writing class.
+Students are also required to write daily essays during their Self-Study time in which will be checked by 1:1 writing teachers in their writing class.
 Test is taken from Mondays to Thursdays.

 Total score per week: out of 40, ESL – 24 points / TOEIC, IELTS – 26 points, students who get below These minimum required scores, are not allowed to go out on the next weekend.

 - Student will score zero in case of late arrival, taking out a cellphone, not indicating ones name on the test paper.

 - Students who get zero on the daily test are not allowed to go out on that day. (in case of TOEIC or IELTS students must score more than 7 points, PRE-TOEIC or IELTS students, more than 4 for them to go out on weekdays.